-And there you have it, my tips on what to do in St. Petersburg in 1 day.
+And there you have it, my tips on things to do in 1 day in St. Petersburg.
 I think I have spent my one day in St. Petersburg to the maximum.
 It was a full and busy day and I hope to return one day, to see all the things I have missed.

 Have you been to St. Petersburg?
 What did you like best about this city?
 What did you do in St. Petersburg?
 Leave a comment in the comment section below!

 You’ve got all the best attractions in the city center!
 I would only add to visit one of the ryumochnaya’s – I specifically really liked a Ryumochnaya on Pushkinskaya Street.
 A very authentic place.